OpenSignLabs/OpenSign/docs/docs/help/Settings/Preferences.md

 Decide whether the document should be signed **sequentially** or **simultaneously** by multiple signers.

 - **Yes** – Signers receive the document in a set order.
-- **No** – All signers receive the document at once.

-> User can change this option while creating the document or template.

-**Details**:

-- **Yes**: Signers are notified one after another.
-The next signer gets access only after the previous has completed signing.
+The next signer gets access only after the previous one has completed signing.
-- **No**: All signers receive links at the same time.
-They can sign independently of one another.
+- **No** – All signers receive the document at once and can sign independently of one another.

+> Users can change this option while creating the document or template.

 ---